-If you’re used to programming in the Arduino environment, then making the switch to the Photon presents something of a steep learning curve.
-And since the photon lacks the following of the Arduino, there aren’t quite so many experts out there willing to lend newcomers a hand.
-This disadvantage is offset slightly by Particle’s extensive documentation.
-There’s an online guide for new users to chew over, along with an in-depth series of tutorials.
+If you’re used to programming in the Arduino environment, then making the switch to Photon presents something of a steep learning curve.
+And since the Photon isn't as popular as the Arduino, there aren’t quite so many experts out there willing to lend newcomers a hand.
+However Particle do have extensive documentation which partially compensates for this disadvantage.
+On their website, you can find an online guide for new users along with a series of useful tutorials.

-We’ve covered 5 devices whose potential is extraordinary.
+We’ve covered 5 devices with extraordinary potential.
 They can each do just about everything that the Arduino does, and a little more.
-As you might have gathered, each offers individual strengths and weaknesses.
+Each of these boards has its individual strengths and weaknesses.

-With that said, some of the items listed share several features in common.
+With that said, the microcontrollers listed here also have several features in common.
 Each can be easily inserted into a breadboard, and thus each makes a good fit for those looking to shrink down their projects.
-And they’re each modestly priced, mainly owing to the fact that microcontrollers have gotten smaller and more feature-rich over the years, and sport surface-mounted components that cram dozens of outputs into a few square millimeters of silicon real-estate.
+And they’re reasonably priced, mainly since microcontrollers have gotten smaller and more feature-rich over the years, and sport surface-mounted components that cram dozens of outputs into a few square millimeters of silicon real-estate.